What does RPA mean for the future of talent acquisition and how can it help to put the focus of the HR industry back on human activities?

 Likewise, as RPA becomes more widespread, we’ll increasingly see the

-HR industry defined by smart processes, meaningful engagement, and exceptional ROI.
+HR industry is defined by smart processes, meaningful engagement, and exceptional ROI.